AngieC96/advanced_programming_2019-20/exam/readme_COMMENTED.md

     	using reference = value_type&;
     	using pointer = value_type*
     	using iterator_category;
-    	using difference_type=std::ptrdiff_t // two iterators are equal if they point tot he same node reference operator*() const{
+    	using difference_type=std::ptrdiff_t // two iterators are equal if they point to the same node reference operator*() const{
           return .....;
       }